PhilippSev/SmartMeterReadout/README.md

 The received values are stored in a local SQLite database for efficient querying and data management.

 ## Detailed Description and required Hardware
-A detailed description of the project and the required hardware can be found on [my blog](https://projekte.philippseverin.at/2023/08/04/smartmeter-mit-raspberrypi-auslesen/).
+A detailed description of the project and the required hardware can be found on ~~my blog~~.

 ## Setup
 The setup uses **pypy** to execute the script for better performance.